musicslayer/makefile_cpp/README.md

 make lint
 ```

 These will use ".clang-format" and ".clang-tidy" respectively.
-I recommend customizing those files to suit your needs.
 You can use the -j option to perform these operations in parallel.

 # Running
 There are 3 different ways to run the program: